Canon 1D X vs 77D

 The Canon 77D has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1DX writes its imaging data to Compact Flash cards, while the 77D uses SDXC cards.
 The 1DX features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 77D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X and Canon EOS 77D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX does not offer wifi capability.
+In contrast, the 1DX does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D X (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DX and the 77D have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the 77D does not have a direct successor.
 Further information on the features and operation of the 1DX and 77D can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Canon 77D Manual.

 So what is the bottom line?
 Is the Canon 1D X better than the Canon 77D or vice versa?
 The listing below highlights the relative strengths of the two models.